 General Care Instructions

 Ironing is not required, and should be avoided when possible.
-In most cases, wearing the shirts for a few minutes will cause wrinkles to disappear due to your body heat.
 If ironing is necessary, be sure to use the coolest setting possible and quick strokes (i.e. don’t leave the iron on the material for prolonged periods of time).
 Steaming is a great alternative to ironing.

 Special Stain Removal Instructions